 How is Scoliosis Diagnosed?

-To diagnose scoliosis, a doctor will take a detailed medical history.
+To diagnose scoliosis, a pain clinic in Lakeland, Florida, will take a detailed medical history.
 For a child, the doctor will also want to know about recent growth.
 Because scoliosis often runs in families, the medical history will include questions about the patient’s family health.

 The doctor will also conduct a physical examination of the spine, ribs, hips, and shoulders.
 The doctor will check to see if one side of the rib cage is more prominent than the other.
 The doctor may also perform a neurological exam to check for: